-Game director James McLoughlin has assured the upcoming LEGO Star Wars game will be vastly different from the last, with brand new visuals and AI technology taking centre stage.
+Game director James McLoughlin has assured the Star Wars community that the upcoming LEGO Star Wars game will be vastly different from the last, with brand new visuals and AI technology taking centre stage.

 It’s not all style and no substance.

 Combat combinations, for example, are now a huge focus for the game, and players are even given the option to create their own to build on a sense of unity with their character.

 Combat moves vary and will carry different degrees of strength, so the levels of customisation are pretty much limitless.

 Enemies will now have health bars, as shooting different parts of their bodies will have different damage scored attached to them, so you’ll need to be a little more precise with your weapons than in previous editions.

 This was all confirmed by game director James McLoughlin in an exclusive interview with Variety, where he explains that the Skywalker Saga “isn’t an HD remake” now that they have new AI technology, new camera systems and “new combat”.

 The Skywalker Saga is an open-world game; players can go anywhere on the planet, or blast-off into space to visit any other planet that has been unlocked.